fredbelliard/FAIR-Data-in-Publishing-workflow/README.md

 1. Identify publishing workflow stages
 2. identify in the workflow check points for data sharing
 3. get feedback from journal editors
-4. Add FAIR Data to the publishing workflow
+4. Use a Proof of Concept to implement ne pblishing workflow
 5. Revise publishing workflow
 6. Create a guide for journals users
 7. make visuals to highlight benefits of FAIR Data for journals users in open publishing